Garylee021/keyos-automation/Terraform/Cloud-to-Cloud/readme.md

-# Terraform Projects for Deploying VyOS on AWS and Azure for Cloud-to-Cloud Connectivity
+# Terraform Projects for Deploying KeyOS on AWS and Azure for Cloud-to-Cloud Connectivity

-This project provides Terraform modules and examples to deploy **VyOS routers on AWS and Azure** in order to establish a **secure Cloud-to-Cloud connection** using **IPsec with BGP**.
+This project provides Terraform modules and examples to deploy **KeyOS routers on AWS and Azure** in order to establish a **secure Cloud-to-Cloud connection** using **IPsec with BGP**.

 ---